htangsmart/FitCloudPro-SDK-Android/README.md

 At the same time, it should be understood that the status of the sport may also be changed on the bracelet side, so you need to use `observerSportRealTimeStatus` to monitor the changes from the bracelet side.

 The meaning of `Sports Connectivity` is to use the `steps`, `calories`, `heart rate` of the bracelet, and the `distance` of the APP to generate a combined exercise data.
 Use `observerSportRealTimeData` to monitor data from the bracelet, and use `reportSportRealTimeData` to send APP data to the bracelet.

+### 6.14、Power save mode

+When `WristbandVersion#isExtPowerSaveMode` is true, the watch supports the power saving mode setting.

+When `WristbandVersion#isExtPowerSavePeriod` is true, the power saving mode supports time period settings.
+If it is false, your interface should not provide settings for start and end times.

+Use `WristbandManager#requestPowerSaveMode` to obtain the current power saving mode of the watch.
+Use `WristbandManager#setPowerSaveMode(@Nonnull PowerSaveMode mode)` to set the watch's power saving mode.

+### 6.15、Custom label function

+When `WristbandVersion#isExtCustomLabel` is true, it means the watch supports the custom label function.

+Set using `WristbandManager#setCustomLabels`.